Ruth Rendell

 What awards has Ruth Rendell won?

-Ruth Rendell has won the following awards: International Honor Award at the Riverton Prize (1991), Grand Master at the Edgar Award (1997), Lifetime Achievement at the Gumshoe Award (2004) and the Outstanding Contribution to Crime Fiction at Theakston's Old Peculier (2013).
+Ruth Rendell has won the following awards: International Honor Award at the Riverton Prize (1991), Diamond Dagger Award at the Crime Writer's Association Award (1991), Lifetime Achievement Award at the Anthony Award (1995), Grand Master at the Edgar Award (1997), Lifetime Achievement at the Gumshoe Award (2004) and the Outstanding Contribution to Crime Fiction at Theakston's Old Peculier (2013).

 What book awards has Ruth Rendell won?